Want to know how your SEO efforts are paying off?

 This is probably the most comprehensive listing of your backlinks (and internal links!) you will find, for free at least.

-It’s a powerful tool to know where your content is being leveraged around the web, and what performs best in Google’s eyes.
+It’s a powerful tool for understanding where your content is being leveraged on the web and what performs best in Google’s eyes.

 Manual Actions

-The Manual Actions tab is where you can find out if any of your pages are not compliant with Google’s webmaster quality guidelines.
+The Manual Actions tab shows you if any of your pages do not comply with Google’s webmaster quality guidelines.

 Crawl Stats